-3.1 Agriculture and Livestock Development
+4.2 Agriculture and Livestock Development

 Given the underdevelopment of the infrastructure in the zone which is essential in attracting development of other livelihood avenues, respondents see agriculture as the major poverty escape route if improved.
-Improvement in agricultural practices was cited in the areas like extension services, availability of farm implements such as oxen, availability of farm inputs such as fertilizers and new improved seed varieties, reliable markets for agricultural produce, access to loan for agricultural production, and accessibility to veterinary services.
+Improvement in agricultural practices was cited in the areas such as extension services, availability of farm implements including oxen, availability of farm inputs such as fertilizers and new improved seed varieties, reliable markets for agricultural produce, access to loan for agricultural production, and accessibility to veterinary services.